FlavioSerra-afk/FoodBank-Manager/Docs/README.md

 - PHP **libsodium** (bundled in PHP 7.2+)
 - Database: MySQL/MariaDB (utf8mb4)

+## Installation

+Do not use “Code → Download ZIP”.

+Instead, go to Releases and download foodbank-manager.zip.

+Alternatively build locally with `composer build:zip` and upload that ZIP.

 ## 🚀 Install (dev)
 1. Clone into `wp-content/plugins/foodbank-manager`.
 2. Install PHP deps: